ikks/libreoffice-stable-diffusion/docs/FAQ.md

 to photograph quality, cartoons and different styles.
 The number of different variations is bounded by the computing capacity.

+## I created an image and I want to reuse it, where I can find it?

+Starting from Version 0.8, the downloaded images are stored in the `store/aihorde.net_images` directory.
+It's possible to free some space removing the images that you dont want to have anymore.

 ## Why the images I'm getting are not as good as other services out there?

 With the same prompt on different providers and different runs on the same provider